otrv4/otrv4/otrv4.md

   -39081
 ```

-A scalar modulo `q` is a "field element", and should be encoded and decoded
+A scalar modulo `q` is a field element, and should be encoded and decoded
-as SCALAR types.
-These are defined in the [Data Types](#data-types) section.
+as a SCALAR type, which is defined in the [Data Types](#data-types) section.

 ### 3072-bit Diffie-Hellman Parameters